ABTU’s Federal Student Aid Process

 8. Return of Title IV Funds (R2T4)

 Federal regulations specify how American Business & Technology University must determine the amount of Title IV program assistance that a student has earned if he or she officially withdraws, stops attending, or is dismissed.
 The Title IV programs that ABTU uses are governed by this law.
-These programs are Federal Pell Grants and Direct Loans.
-Aid that will be included in a return calculation includes Federal Pell Grant, based on re-calculation of student eligibility and direct Stafford loans, as long as the student begins attendance in at least half time enrollment (second course).
+These programs are Federal Pell Grants.
+Aid that will be included in a return calculation includes Federal Pell Grant, based on re-calculation of student eligibility, as long as the student begins attendance in at least half time enrollment (second course).

 When a student withdraws, stops attending, or is dismissed, the amount of assistance that the student has earned is determined on a prorated basis.
 If a student does not begin attendance in all the courses he/she was scheduled to attend within a payment period, ABTU will re-calculate the student’s eligibility for Pell Grants.
 If the student has withdrawn, the re-calculation will be done prior to the Return of Title IV funds calculation.
 Once a student has successfully completed 60 percent or more of the payment period, he or she has earned all the scheduled assistance for that payment period.
 If the student withdraws and did not receive all of the assistance that was earned, a post withdrawal disbursement may be due.

 If a new student has not progressed academically by the mid-point of his/her first course (end of the fourth week of a typical 8-week course), ABTU has the right to cancel the student’s enrollment.
 Any pre-paid tuition will be refunded in accordance with the school’s refund policy.
-Title IV students will have their Pell Grants and Direct Loans recalculated, a Return of Title IV funds calculation will be performed.
+Title IV students will have their Pell Grants recalculated, a Return of Title IV funds calculation will be performed.
 A potential post withdrawal disbursement may be due to the student.